 If it is your first time to miss paying your rent, you can talk to your landlord.
 If it is the 3rd or 4th time, talking to your landlord might not work anymore.
 This means you have to borrow money for rent.
 The good news is, there are ways to get emergency help with rent.
 Some property owners will need your rent because they have their expenses too.
 This means that they want a paying lessee.
 They will evict you unless you take a loan to pay rent.

 Most states offer rental assistance program.
 Check with your city office if there is something they can help you with.
 The housing and development office might offer you assistance with a state loan.
 State loan is a small amount of cash that the government gives to residents with housing and rental problems.
 There are requirements involved but if you are a legit lessee, providing requirements won’t be a problem.

-Most city or state offer housing programs.
-If they think you are qualified, they might offer you to take one of their units.
-Instead of facing problems with your current rent, you can pay cheaper and still live in a decent place.
+Most cities or states offer housing programs.
+If they think you are qualified, they might offer you the chance to take one of their units.
+Instead of facing the cost of your current rent, you might be able to pay less and still live in a decent place.